ixdat/ixdat/NEXT_CHANGES.rst

 - Indexing a ``SpectroMeasurement`` with an integer returns a ``Spectrum``.
   For example, ``zilien_meas_with_spectra[0].plot()``  plots the first mass scan

+- Deconvolution module based on Krempl et al. 2021 https://pubs.acs.org/doi/abs/10.1021/acs.analchem.1c00110 is revived. ``ECMSImpulseResponse`` is a class for calculating an impulse response as input for deconvolution.
+It can generated either from a measured impulse response using class method ``.from_measurement()`` or from mass transport parameters using class method ``.from_parameters``.
+  Several methods of ECMSMeasurement class use this new class: ``grab_deconvoluted_signal()`` allows to grab a an tuple of time and value arrays (similar to other ``grab()`` methods). ``deconvolute_for_tspans()`` loops through a number of tspans for which to deconvolute data with options to plot and export the original + decon- voluted data.
+For examples see deconvolution_demo.py in development_scripts

 plotters
 ^^^^^^^^
 - ``SpectrumPlotter.heat_plot()`` and methods that rely on it can now plot discrete heat plots, with